PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 about this after tripping over it.

 Suppose you have a list referenced by the variable x.
-If you then create a new variable y with the operation y=x, the new variable y simply points to original list; the variable y does not reference a new copy of the list.
+If you then create a new variable y with the operation y=x, the new variable y simply points to the original list; the variable y does not reference a new copy of the list.
 This is an important concept to master as it effects all Python data types.
 On assignment, Python will *bind* two objects together rather than make a copy.
 Consider the